The Approaching End of the COVID-19 Public Health Emergency and Its Implications for RHCs

 - Physician Supervision of NPs in RHCs and FQHCs.
 42 CFR 491.8(b)(1).

 - During the PHE, CMS waived the requirement that physicians provide medical direction for the RHCs’ nurse practitioners, to the extent permitted by state law.
+This waiver will end on 12/31/2023, not immediately when the PHE concludes.
 Note: the RHC Burden Reduction Act recently introduced in the Senate would make this permanent for both NPs and PAs if passed.
 Learn more here.

 - Temporary Expansion Locations.
 42 CFR §491.5(a)(3)(iii).